zhenghao58/ContactFormatter/README.md

 ##Contact Formatter
 ###Input
-Your program will take an input of n records.
+The program will take an input of n records.
 Each records contains “entry” information, which may consist of a first name, last name, US phone number, color, and US zip code.
 The order and format of these lines vary in three separate ways.
 The three different formats are as follows:
 **Lastname, Firstname, (703)-742-0996, Blue, 10013
 Firstname Lastname, Red, 11237, 703 955 0373